 Rich and creamy vegan chocolate mousse made with a secret ingredient...aquafaba!
 There’s NO coconut, NO avocado, NO tofu, NO eggs, and definitely NO dairy in this four-ingredient decadent treat that will impress everyone you serve it to.
 And the best part about this recipe?
 NO ONE will know this aquafaba chocolate mousse is made with chickpea water!
 (Unless you tell them!)

 Place chocolate in a bowl and place the bowl in the microwave and set for 30 seconds.
 When the time is up, remove the bowl and stir the chocolate.
 Scrape down the sides and repeat until just a few lumps remain.
 At this point, don’t put the bowl back in the microwave, just stir until all of the chocolate has melted and is completely smooth, set aside to cool.
 (The double boiler method can also be used to melt the chocolate, see notes below.)

-Divide the mousse into separate serving bowls and place in the refrigerator to chill for at least 2 hours.
+Divide the mousse into separate serving bowls and serve immediately or place in the refrigerator to chill.

 Serve with the topping you like such as coconut whipped cream and/or fresh berries.

 Cherry Sauce (Optional)

 Add water, sugar, cornstarch, and lemon juice to a small pot.
 Whisk until all ingredients have been incorporated.

 Place pot over medium heat and whisk mixture continuously until it starts to thicken.

 Add frozen cherries and stir.
 When mixture starts to bubble, turn the heat down to low and simmer for 8-10 minutes.
 Stir occasionally so the mixture does not stick to the bottom of the pot.

 After the time has passed, remove the pot from the stove and allow the sauce to cool completely in the pot.
 Once cooled, place the cherry sauce in a jar and refrigerate.
 You will end up with ¾ cup of cherry sauce.